v1.1.0 GA

 Why

 The missing layer is not more intelligence.
-It is runtime coordination.

 Shared truth deserves shared runtime logic.